Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

 WHEAT:

-Wheat futures are flat to 3 cents higher with trade continuing to chop along
+Wheat futures are 2 cents lower to 2 cents higher with two-sided action so

 David Fiala can be reached at dfiala@futuresone.com